Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 	.. rst-class:: bignums

 	 		#. :ref:`Verify the checksum <Checksum verification>` of the file.
 	 		#.
-Open the downloaded :guilabel:`particl-desktop-X.X.X-mac.dmg` installer image by pressing :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` and click :guilabel:`Open` from the appearing shortcut menu. *Do not just double click the icon.*
+Open the downloaded :guilabel:`particl-desktop-X.X.X-mac.dmg` installer image by pressing :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` and click :guilabel:`Open` from the appearing shortcut menu. *Do not just double-click the icon.*
 	 		#.
 Drag and drop the :term:`Particl Desktop.app <Particl Desktop>` file into the :guilabel:`Applications` folder.
 	 		#.
 Open the :guilabel:`Applications` folder and locate the :term:`Particl Desktop.app <Particl Desktop>` file.
 	 		#.
 Press :kbd:`CONTROL` + :kbd:`MOUSE-RIGHT ◳` on the :term:`Particl Desktop.app <Particl Desktop>` file and click :guilabel:`Open`.
 	 		#.
-On the first launch the firewall of your computer must get a rule to allow :term:`Particl Desktop` to communicate with the blockchain.
+On the first launch, your computer's firewall must get a rule to allow Particl Desktop to communicate with the blockchain.

-	 	From now on you will be able to start :term:`Particl Desktop` from the Launchpad or Spotlight (e.g. :kbd:`COMMAND ⌘` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.
+	 	From now on you will be able to start :term:`Particl Desktop` from the Launchpad or Spotlight (e.g., :kbd:`COMMAND ⌘` + :kbd:`SPACE` and type "Particl" > hit :kbd:`ENTER ↵`) search.

 	 .. group-tab:: Linux